JHU-LCAP/Self-training/README.md

 # Citation
 S. Park, A. Bellur, D. K. Han, and M. Elhilali, "Self-training for sound event detection in audio mixtures," in proc.
-IEEE International Conference on Acoustics, Speech, and Signal Processing, (under review).
+IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), 2021, pp. 341-345.